Skip to content

 Scenario Recall Works?

-Recipient is on the same Exchange or Microsoft 365 org Yes
+Recipient is in the same Exchange or Microsoft 365 org Yes

 Recipient uses Gmail, Yahoo, or another external provider No